alexwoopl/Tappy/README.md

 - When tapping on and then off the user's company ID, bus ID and PAN will not change. (i.e. If those 3 match between and ON and OFF tap then it will be one "trip")
 - The input contains complete information (that is if a user taps on in the input but not off we assume an incomplete ride and another input file wont have 'redeeming' information)
 - The input file will be of reasonable length (I will not put a length restriction)
-- An incomplete ride will output "N/A" for 'duration', 'Finished' and 'ToStopId'
+- An incomplete ride will output ""<i.e. and empty string> for 'duration', 'Finished' and 'ToStopId'
 - All error messages should be printed to console
 - If a CSV is given it will be correctly formatted and with valid data (content and filename valid and existing).
 - The output file is always at source and named "Trips.csv".